eyeseeyougood/Real-Engine/README.md

 ### Basic setup
-In the main file, create a new Booter instance and CollisionManager instance these are use to handle UI, GameObjects, and Colliders.
+In the main file, create a new Booter instance and CollisionManager instance these ared use to handle UI, GameObjects, and Colliders.

 the way the engine is made allows you either create objects manually in the main file, or automatically using scenes in the SceneManager.